 noun

-A glazed, brittle biscuit that is usually salted on the outside and baked in the form of a loose knot or a stick.
+A usually hard, brittle biscuit made from a slender roll of dough heavily sprinkled with salt and typically baked in the form of a loose knot or as a stick.